troglobit/finit/README.rst

 finit_.
 The original was a reimplementation of the EeePC "fastinit" daemon based on its system calls with gaps filled with frog DNA.

-Focus of this extended version is towards small embedded Linux systems and headless miniature servers with a need for extremely fast boot.
+Focus of this extended version is on small embedded GNU/Linux systems and headless miniature servers with a need for extremely fast boot.
 In such environments configurations rarely change and setup is rather static and straight forward.